Techbite-sudo/Techbite-sudo/README.md

 <h2 align="center">Hi 👋!
-My name is Boniface Mwema and I'm a Software Engineer, from Nairobi Kenya</h2>
+My name is Techbite and I'm a Software Engineer, from Nairobi Kenya</h2>

 ###